 - The end of every major project

 No one likes post-mortems.
 After a project is over, the first instinct is to brush it off and move on.
-But post-mortems are essential to any company because they help to align your team at regular junctures.
+But post-mortems are essential to team alignment at any company because they give you the opportunity to reflect and plan your next steps.

 The effectiveness of post-mortems stems from the use of your team’s recent experiences to convey company strategy.
 Connecting each employee’s recent efforts to the goals and vision of the company helps renews each employee’s connection to the company; the micro to the macro.
 Having regular post-mortems also builds a habit in every employee to recall what the company’s north star is.
 Success isn’t found in completing a project, it is working towards the same goal.

-Let’s face it, the toughest part of aligning a large company is linking the very wide range of personal goals to a single unified goal.
+Let’s face it, the toughest part of team alignment is linking the wide range of personal goals to a single unified goal.
 Diversity is great in a company because it lends fresh perspectives and creativity, but if you don’t build processes to accommodate it, you will be shooting yourself in the foot.

 For example, a new company direction affects every individual in the company in different ways.
 Consider the two main types of motivators — intrinsic and extrinsic.
 What is the intrinsic motivation that your big picture goal has?
 What are the extrinsic?
 Communicating a merely extrinsic goal (i.e. we’re going to make a lot of money) is going to exclude intrinsically motivated individuals (i.e. we're going to create something of value).
 Likewise, a lofty goal of “changing the world” isn’t going to motivate those who just need to pay rent.